Disclosure: This post may contain affiliate links.

 - Next, make the corn salsa: combine all ingredients into a bowl and set aside.

 - Now, fry the tomatoes.
 Add the oil to a deep skillet over medium-high heat and wait 30 seconds or so before adding a few of the tomato slices.
-Fry tomatoes on both sides* for approximately 1 minute, then use kitchen tongs to remove them and place them on a plate.
+Fry tomatoes on both sides for approximately 1 minute or until golden brown, then use kitchen tongs to remove them and place them on a plate.
 Repeat this until all of the tomatoes have been fried.

 - To assemble: Lay one of the fried tomatoes down and top it with a spoonful of corn salsa, then repeat this one more time for a fully stacked dish.